AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/creating-calculated-columns.md

 When analyzing your data, it is helpful to consolidate data from different sources.
 Want to group revenue by acquisition source, linking the data from your `orders` table and [!DNL Google Analytics] data?
 Maybe you want to group revenue by customer gender or join a customer attribute to transaction data for segmentation.
 This topic discusses how to do just that.

-Before getting started, [!DNL Adobe] recommends that you review the [Calculated Column Types Guide](../../data-analyst/data-warehouse-mgr/calc-column-types.md) for information on the types of columns that you can create in the Data Warehouse Manager, along with their definitions and examples.
+Before getting started, Adobe recommends that you review the [Calculated Column Types Guide](../../data-analyst/data-warehouse-mgr/calc-column-types.md) for information on the types of columns that you can create in the Data Warehouse Manager, along with their definitions and examples.

 1. To get started, click **[!DNL Manage Data > Data Warehouse]**.